carlosmunoz/zanata-wiki/JBoss-AS-7.md

 * /etc/jbossas
 * /var/lib/jbossas (shortcuts in /usr/share/jbossas)

-You can start EAP by typing the following command on a terminal:
+You can start JBoss EAP by typing the following command on a terminal:

 ```sh
 $ service jbossas start